 Wildlife Viewing

-Maramec Spring Park will soon become a haven for monarch butterflies, bees, and other pollinators in decline, as nearly 150 acres of parkland are transformed into a massive pollinator habitat, thanks, in part, to a $20,000 grant.
-The Park is also on the edge of the monarch spring breeding territory essential to their northward migration.
-As a result, the Park could play double duty in supporting the life cycle of North America’s migratory monarch butterflies, while also providing healthy habitat for dozens of other pollinator species, including the endangered Rusty Patched Bumble Bee.
+Excitingly, Maramec Spring Park is set to become a vital sanctuary for monarch butterflies, bees, and declining pollinators.
+With the help of a $20,000 grant, 150 acres of parkland will transform into massive pollinator habitats.
+Situated on the edge of the monarch spring breeding territory, the park will support the life cycle of North America’s migratory monarch butterflies and provide a healthy habitat for various pollinator species, including the endangered Rusty Patched Bumble Bee.